Buprenorphine Treatment Centers in South Dakota

 Treatment landscape in South Dakota:

-- South Dakota Medicaid covers addiction services
+- South Dakota Medicaid covers buprenorphine and naltrexone; methadone access is extremely limited.

 South Dakota Medicaid